Amitkumrsingh/MAD-School/README.md

-# MAD School Website Sitemap
+# MAD School Website

-This README provides an overview of the website structure for [MAD School](https://www.madschool.in/), based on the sitemap.
+This README provides an overview of the website structure for [MAD School](https://www.madschool.in/)

 ## Website URL:
 - **Homepage**: [https://www.madschool.in/](https://www.madschool.in/)